jaswindersingh2/RNAcmap-docker/README.md

 Installation Instructions
 ====
 Docker can be easily installed for Windows and Mac OS by downloading and running '.exe' and '.dmg' file from the link mentioned above.
-For Linux, the following steps can used to install docker on Ubuntu Xenial 16.04 (LTS), Ubuntu Bionic 18.04 (LTS), and Ubuntu Eoan 19.10 distro as follows:
+For Linux, the following steps can used to install docker on Ubuntu Xenial 16.04 (LTS), Ubuntu Bionic 18.04 (LTS), and Ubuntu Eoan 19.10 distro.

 1. `sudo apt-get remove docker docker-engine docker.io containerd runc`